fascot/Media-Download-Tool/README.md

 They return module's ability work with `-f` and `-r` options It requires for `--help` docs generation
 5. There has to be `mofule_info(url)-> str` function which return some useful information about received url, like avaliable video resolutions and etc.
-6. There has to be `module_check(url)-> bool` function which compares the link with the unique parts of the link related to this module
-It requires for url type difining
+6. There has to be `module_check(url)-> list` function which return the unique parts related to this module It requires for url type difining

 There is also some optional things: